sonupatel83/Notefy-AI-Canva/README.md

 ## Features

 - **Digital Canvas**: Draw, write, and erase on a responsive digital canvas
-- **AI-Powered Analysis**: Get detailed explanations of handwritten content using Gemini AI
+- **AI-Powered Analysis**: Get detailed explanations of handwritten content.
 - **Multi-Slide Support**: Create and manage multiple slides within a single note
 - **Cloud Storage**: Securely store and access your notes from any device
 - **User Authentication**: Secure sign-in and sign-up functionality